3 Reasons Why Human Hair Wigs are so Expensive + [Infographic]

 When investing in a good human hair wig you want to make sure your source passes these 4 hair quality checks.
 Don't be afraid to ask questions.

 2. Construction of the Wig

-These are steps that we take to complete our wigs.
-And that goes without mentioning that all thee stages are done by hand.
+These are steps that we take to complete the wigs we make at Essence Luxe Couture.
+And that goes without mentioning that all these stages are done by hand.
 A majority of wig companies have their wigs completed by a manufacturer in China, and then dyed by a local stylist.
 Not only is the process cheaper, when the work is outsourced to Asia, but it's also completed much faster, because cheap Asian labor means larger teams.